ajain1990/temprepo/gg.md

-Establishment of this kind of mapping is also a costly VM operation that requires page table modifications and TLB flushes in order to maintain memory coherence, however since mapping is usually done for a relatively large area (many kilobytes), these costs would be easily outweighted by CPU copy over the same length.
+Establishment of this kind of mapping is also a costly VM operation that requires page table modifications and TLB flushes in order to maintain memory coherence, however since mapping is usually done for a relatively large area (many kilobytes), these costs would be easily outweighed by CPU copy over the same length.

 ![] (./Shared_Mapping.PNG)